Guided Story Walks

 SATURDAY 26TH AUGUST @10am and tickets can be purchased via the link below.

 I've teamed up with the Director of Photography Sarah Smither, freelance editor Valentina Riva and JS Productions to share the beauty of story walking with you.
 We hope that our short films will inspire people to get back in touch with nature and local landscapes through a special blend of walking and story.

-Stepping out even when the weather is wild, our aim is to transport viewers to the beautiful outdoor spaces surrounding our city - inviting them along on our favourite walks and breathing life into those landscapes through stories and folklore found along the way.
+Stepping out even when the weather is wild, our aim is to transport viewers to the beautiful outdoor spaces surrounding them - inviting them along on our favourite walks and breathing life into those landscapes through the stories and folklore to be found along the way.